 Tabnine automates code generation, using generative AI to predict and autocomplete whole-line and full-function code completions, as well as turning natural language to code.
 The completions are flexible and can be run on a laptop, inside your firewall, or in the cloud.
 It supports all popular coding languages, including JavaScript and Python, as well as more niche use cases.

-How Do AI Code Generation Solutions Work?
+The Top 5 AI Code Generation Solutions For Programmers